 Once a heroin detox is complete, it’s crucial that treatment options are available immediately to promote a healthy recovery.
 There are normally two primary courses of action when it comes to continuing treatment after completing a heroin detox center program.

 Inpatient treatment includes clients taking up residence in a facility for a period of 30, 60, or 90 days.
 There are significant highlights and advantages to choosing inpatient treatment, which is highlighted below.

 - Access to dual-diagnosis treatment is important during inpatient rehab.
-Dual-diagnosis is the process of identifying and treating underlying mental health conditions associated with heroin abuse disorder.
+Dual-diagnosis treatment is the process of identifying and treating underlying mental health conditions associated with heroin abuse disorder.
 Mental health challenges involved with heroin abuse include anxiety and panic disorder, depression, and bipolar disorder.
 Psychologists work with clients to get to the root of substance abuse disorder during treatment.
 Talk therapy and other methods are used to educate clients and prevent the chances of a relapse.

 - An efficient diet plan is available at many inpatient treatment programs.
 It’s important that clients have access to an efficient and healthy diet to promote physical and mental wellness.
 Certain vitamins and minerals are helpful during treatment, and dietician specialists can craft plans that provide these resources.

 - The ability to engage with peers who are going through the same ordeal is extremely important.
 Group meetings headed by mental health specialists allow time for discussion and questions.

 - Additionally, resources are made available to promote aftercare services and continued treatment.
 This includes options for primary care and mental health specialist appointments and locations for NA and other 12-step programs as well as with other forms of support such as SMART Recovery.